 Why not hatch in the fall?
 If you are raising your own breeding stock, it’s best to hatch from second-year (or older) hens rather than pullets (first-year layers), for several reasons.
 Mature, second-year hens produce larger eggs.
 They’re more proven.
 They’ve produced for a year already and are now in the second year of production.
 You’ve had a chance to watch them and see how well they thrive, what their temperament is like and how well they resist illness.
 If you are hatching chicks to perpetuate your flock, you’ll produce a stronger, more resilient flock this way than if you rely on pullets for your hatching eggs.

-The first difficulty with trying to do a fall hatch is that second-year hens will be in a molt in the fall, so they won’t be laying very well and there won’t be a lot of eggs to hatch.
+The first difficulty with trying to do a fall hatch has to do with what I mentioned earlier, second-year hens will be in a molt in the fall, so they won’t be laying very well and there won’t be a lot of eggs to hatch.
 The second difficulty is that if you wait for them to start laying again, that will be December or January, and you’ll be raising baby chicks during the coldest part of the year.
 It’s possible, but there’s a reason that birds naturally tend to lay best and hatch the most in the spring.
 For more information on hatching, please see my articles on hatching in an incubator and hatching under a broody hen.

 Black Australorps molting